ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - There are huge numbers of people who are getting involved in completely useless things because they are so attracted and the social networks are so easy to operate.<br>
   ―Marvin Minsky

+- Some problems are hard because they’re just terribly complicated.
+Some problems are hard just because it’s not in the nature of the thing that it can be done at all.<br>
+  ―Marvin Minsky